Patient education

 Clear explanation

-Overharvesting usually appears as uneven density, moth-eaten appearance, or stronger scalp visibility in the donor zone.
+Overharvesting often appears as uneven density, visible patchiness, or scalp show-through in the donor when hair is worn short—but lighting and length change perception.

-Independent review compares donor photos across time to estimate whether extraction pattern appears conservative or excessive.
+Independent review compares donor photos over time to describe whether extraction pattern appears conservative, concentrated, or visually disproportionate—within photo limits.

 Quick summary

-- - Patchy donor zones may indicate concentrated extraction.
+- - Patchy zones may reflect concentrated extraction.

 When to seek review

-- - Persistent patchy donor area months after surgery.
+- - Persistent patchy donor appearance after healing has settled.

-- - Need objective records for clinic discussions.
+- - You want objective records for clinical discussions.

 Need an independent review?